 All pupils receive the same curriculum coverage.
-Where pupils have difficulty accessing the curriculum due to their special educational needs, teachers use a variety of additional resources such as concrete materials, visual prompts, models and scaffolding to help structure learning.
-Class teachers make use of peer mentoring and support whilst teaching assistants are used to ensure that less-able pupils are able to learn alongside their peers.
+Pupils with special educational needs have their needs catered for through a variety of additional resources such as concrete materials, visual prompts, models and scaffolding to help structure learning.
 The Academy’s Special Educational Needs Co-ordinator is Sarah McMahon, who can be contacted on 01604 761200.

 Support staff lead interventions for pupils who need additional support, including those with SEND.
 Staff receive training to enable them to deliver such interventions effectively and support pupils with specific needs.
-In addition, a wide range of resources (such as writing slopes, wobble cushions, wedges and pencil grips) are available to support pupils with physical difficulties.
+In addition, a wide range of resources (such as writing slopes, wobble cushions, wedges and pencil grips) are available to support pupils with physical and sensory needs.

 See the links below for curriculum maps for each year group.
 For further information about the curriculum, please make an appointment to see your child’s class teacher.